 In 2022 a continued emphasis was to utilize JO Black Jack and JO Atomic in the AI program.
 It has been exciting to see AI/ET females starting to calve in 2023.
 In addition to the arrival of Atomic sons from the 2022 breeding, another highlight was the birth of two absolutely beautiful daughters from JK Black Jack 2106 (2106 was utilized in AI cleanup duty when only 15 months old - both 2106 daughters are HOMOBLACK).

-Calves arriving in late 2023 will be sired by our newly acquired Primary Herd Sire JO Captain Jack Sparrow 1L ET HB023672.
+Calves arriving in late 2023 were sired by our newly acquired Primary Herd Sire JO Captain Jack Sparrow 1L ET HB023672.
 Captain Jack is HomoBlack, HomoPolled and is an ET sibling of several now famous JO bred bulls.
-Three mature cows were examined safe in May 2023 and should calve in September.
-Captain Jack will be utilized in 2023 for late Winter calving in 2024 as opposed to a heavy reliance on AI breeding.
-We think his calves will be OUTSTANDING!
+One heifer appears to be a real keeper.

 A photo gallery below highlights some current animals and assorted items of interest.
 It is periodically updated so a return visit might be of interest.
 Pictured in this Photo Gallery are some animals currently in the herd, some previously sold and scenes around the farm.